 Interestingly, there are still many reminders of the mall’s former identity scattered about the mall.

 Upgrade Your Pool: Topgolf offers free access to their 2-level pool which also has a swim-up bar.
-The pool is accessible whether you pay to play golf or not.
+The 21+ pool is accessible at no charge whether you’re playing golf or not.

 Peruse the Coca-Cola Store: Check out the collection of unique Coca-Cola memorabilia that’s on display at this flagship store.